Tilings of the Sphere by Congruent Pentagons II: Edge Combination $a^3b^2$: Non-symmetric Pentagon

-Now we are ready to prove the lemma.
-We divide into two cases.
-The first is at least three angles $<\pi$.
-By considering the complement quadrilateral, this also covers the case of at least three angles $>\pi$.
-The second is the case of two angles $>\pi$ and two angles $<\pi$.
+Now we prove the lemma by dividing into two cases. \begin{enumerate} \item At least three angles $<\pi$.
+By considering the complement quadrilateral, this also covers the case of at least three angles $>\pi$. \item Two angles $>\pi$ and two angles $<\pi$. \end{enumerate}